danpai/dpwpsimplecache/README.md

 	$dpcache->inspect();

-Delete an object the current user's $_SESSION:
+Delete an object in the current user's $_SESSION:

 	$dpcache->delete($key);